Identification

 Due to the structure of the Italian health system and regional autonomy in the provision of health services, the protocol on the age assessment has a variety of different applications throughout the national territory.
 The report also highlights that – according to a survey conducted by the INMP (National Institute for the promotion of the health of migrant populations and for the fight against the diseases of poverty)- there are territories where the multidisciplinary team has not even been established and where old practices non in line with the current law are still used (64% municipalities); in territories where the multidisciplinary team has been created (36%), generally the age assessment is conducted according to the provisions of the Protocol (78%) but, in 21% of cases, the concrete application of the protocol is still a challenge, as not all territories invested the sufficient resources to finance them.[26]

-Identification documents and methods of assessing age
+Identification documents and age assessment methods

 The law states that, in the absence of identification documents,[30] and in case of doubts about the person’s age, the Public Prosecutor’s office at the Juvenile Court may order a social / medical examination.[31]
 This provision may put an end to the critical practice of Questure which directly sent children to hospital facilities without any order by judicial authorities, even when children had valid documents.[32]